AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do you generate a random string?
+What do you call a laughing motorcycle?

-Put a Windows user in front of Vim and tell them to exit.
+A Yamahahahaha.
 <!-- JOKE-END -->